berops/claudie/docs/crud/crud.md

 # Outputs

-So far, there is only one output Claudie has, which are kubeconfigs to your clusters.
+Claudie outputs two secret after a successful run of the manifest, which are kubeconfigs and cluster metadata to your clusters.
 They are outputted in form of a secret, in the namespace, where claudie is deployed.
-The name of the secret follows the structure `<cluster-name>-<cluster-hash>-kubeconfig`.
+The name of the secret follows the structure `<cluster-name>-<cluster-hash>-kubeconfig/metadata`.
 You can access it by outputting it and decoding it from base64 encoding.

 Example of how to decode it: